 Puncture small holes every 2 inches in the section of tubing that loops in the grow bed.

 Cover the loop of tubing with an inch or two of growing medium.

-Allow the unit sit for 24 hours to be sure all chlorine has dissipated from the water.
-If you want to stock you fish right away, you’ll need to add a chlorine remover, which is available from aquarium shops and pet stores.
+Allow the unit to sit for 24 hours to be sure all chlorine has dissipated from the water.
+If you want to stock your fish right away, you’ll need to add a chlorine remover, which is available from aquarium shops and pet stores.